See Snyk Advisor.

 An individual report within a project’s test history.
 Includes a tree of dependancies, and a list of vulnerabilities that was accurate at the time the test was conducted.

 A platform providing Cloud Native Application Security (CNAS) solutions, allowing developers to own and build security for the whole application, from code and open source to containers and cloud infrastructure.
+See What is Snyk?.

-Also, the company providing the Snyk platform.
+Snyk is also the company providing the Snyk platform.

 A Snyk tool, Enables developers to programatically integrate with Snyk.
 See Snyk API documentation.